 - Leave instructions in the front, asking them to write their name, when they came, and what they did together.

-- Encourage her or her helpers to write when something special happens in the home: a group comes to perform, kids come to play, they go on a special outing.
+- Encourage her or her helpers to write when something special happens in the senior living community: a group comes to perform, kids come to play, they go on a special outing, etc.

 The journal can become a treasured piece of history as she chronicles the people who touch her life in these last years.
 And you can enjoy reading about them when you stop by.